noah-nuebling/mac-mouse-fix-feedback-assistant/README.md

 Tool for creating great feedback for the Mac Mouse Fix project.

 Based on [Vue Issue Helper](https://github.com/vuejs/vue-issue-helper).

 ---

+Update: [Mar 2025] to run any of this stuff activate old node version:
+- Install nvm (node version manager)
+- Run `nvm use 16`
+- Now `yarn install` should work.
+- (Reasoning: Some packages dependencies require node 17 or before.
+    Claude told us to use node 16 since it has LTS (long-term-support))

+#

 To install dependencies run `yarn install`